Learn how to configure a connection to Salesforce via SAML.

 Configure the fields so the mapping matches the following:

 Similarly, viewing the app, there is a “Manage Profiles” section for granting access to control who can log into the application.
-Select “Manage Profiles” and grant access to the appropriate profiles that should have access to the application.
+Select “Manage Profiles” and grant access to the appropriate profiles that should have access to the application in the "Application Profile Assignment" wizard.
+Select "Save" when complete.

 Here is an example of a successfully configured “Connected Application” allowing access to anyone with an “End User” Profile.